digitharium/seeking-kotlin-dev-openmrs-fhir/readme.md

 # Seeking Kotlin Developers - OpenMRS – FHIR

+*"Everyone can, in one way or another, each in their sphere, and according to their strength contribute to some extent to this good work"* - Henri Dunant

 The International Committee of the Red Cross (ICRC) is seeking Kotlin Developers that can support its efforts in building an Offline-Capable Android Application integrated with enhanced OpenMRS 3.0 FHIR Module.

 ## How to contribute?